larry-lime/MeChat/README.md

 [Google Doc Link](https://docs.google.com/document/d/1SU8x_TNHdjzocSAzvC8QoXhl9OhHDEsWQrIHwncAQSI/edit?usp=sharing)

 ## GUI Elements To-Do
-- [O] Upgrade the Design the UI/UX
+- [X] Upgrade the Design the UI/UX
-    - [ ] Add an exit button to the login that
+    - [X] Add an exit button to the login that
     - [X] Make the buttons nicer
     - [X] Add a "Find friends button that connects you with a random friend"
     - [X] Add a "Sonnet" button that displays a random sonnet